load packages

 # fit glm model

-(H3) Attrition rates will be lower in the high-quality webcam condition than in the standard-quality webcam condition.
+Attrition due to calibration failures will be lower in the high-quality webcam condition than in the standard-quality webcam condition.

 The sampling goal, materials, procedure, and analysis plan are the same as Experiment 1.
 The main difference is whether participants use a chin rest or not.